michaell4438/michaell4438/README.md

 ### Hello

-My current main project is a 6502-based computer, but I also like Web development and programming for small/embedded devices (like a TI-Nspire)
+My current main project is a 6502-based computer, but I also like doing work with Python and C#.